balintvecsey/imageslider/README.md

-# imageslider
+#  What The Fox - An image gallery with foxes
-My first project with JavaScript
+My first project with JavaScript.